ATraxLab/Onboarding/README.md

 ## Reference management

 1. [Pick a reference manager](https://en.wikipedia.org/wiki/Comparison_of_reference_management_software) if you don't already have one.
 Zotero or Mendeley are both popular.
-2. [JabRef](https://www.jabref.org/) is a frontend to manage BibTex files.
-I haven't tried to use it as my main reference software, but it's great for cleaning up and maintaining `.bib` files after they're exported from Zoetero. (`File > Append database` is your friend.)
+2. [JabRef](https://www.jabref.org/) is a frontend to manage LaTeX bibliographies.
+I haven't tried to use it as my main reference software, but it's great for cleaning up and maintaining `.bib` files after they're exported from Zotero or Mendeley. (`File > Append database` is your friend.)

-## Learn other things!
+## Other software

 The topics/links below are a bit more project-dependent.